thegetty/quire-docs/content/resources/workshop.md

 ### Learning to Love the Text Editor

 You can think of your text editor, like the free-tool Visual Studio Code, as a supplement to Microsoft Word.
-Rather than using buttons to format the appearance of your text, you are using symbols instead.
-Quire then converts those symbols into HTML.
+A text editor is used to create, change, or edit plain-text files.
+The beauty of plain-text files is that they do not require proprietary software.
+Therefore, content is written in a way where, should certain technology go obsolete, your content will remain stable and accessible.
+The text editor is your primary interface for working on your Quire project, so it's important to get comfortable with it.
+It is especially important to get comfortable with Markdown, the used format for more narrative or textual content.

 **What is Markdown?**

-Markdown is a text formatting standard that defines the use of very simple text character combinations in order to indicate structure and formatting that can easily be transferred to more complicated HTML (web markup).
+Markdown might seem strange at first, but it is a very approachable way of formatting text using simple character combinations to indicate structure and visual formatting without needing to write in a complicated language like Rich Text Format (RTFF) or HTML.
+Rather than using buttons to format the appearance of your text, as you would in Microsoft Word, you are using symbols instead.
+Quire then does the heavy lifting and converts those symbols into HTML for you.
 For example, something surrounded in asterisks in Markdown turns into italics in the final publication: *emphasis* = emphasis.

 **What are the benefits of using Markdown?**

-Markdown enables you to keep your publication's content in a non-proprietary plain-text format.
-No proprietary software is needed to open and access your files.
-That means should certain technology go obsolete, your content will remain stable and accessible.
+Markdown was designed for *readability* and is not heavily marked up with tags like other coding languages.

-An alternative to Markdown is writing in HTML:
+A list written in HTML:

 ```HTML
 <h2>An Unordered HTML List</h2>